Rachit-0P/Artizen-AI/README.md

 ---

 ## 👨‍💻 Developed by
-[Codesthetic](https://codesthetic.com) - Crafting digital experiences with AI
+Grootieeeeeeeeeeeeeeee - Crafting digital experiences with AI

 ---